ChristophSchmidl/angular-playground/README.md

 	ng new my-project
 	cd new-project
 	ng serve
+If you are running ``` ng serve ``` inside Vagrant or any other virtual environment then it most likely won't work to access the app from outside the VM.
+If you want to make it accessible from outside then you have to use the host flag.
+Depending on the VMs IP address or host name, alter the following command to your needs:
+* ```
+    ng serve --host homestead.dev
 If you're on an Ubuntu machine and you get an error like this when trying to create a project through ``` ng new my-poject```:

 ```